Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/`, run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

-1. If you have not already set the values in `params.yaml`, return to [Part 2: ROS–Unity Integration](2_ros_tcp.md#the-ros-side) to finish the setup.
+1. If you have not already set the values in `params.yaml`, follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md) to finish the configuration setup.

-    > Note: To set up the ROS–Unity integration in a different project, follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md).

-2. The ROS side is now ready to interface with Unity!
+1. The ROS side is now ready to interface with Unity!

 ---